amy-upthagrove/amy-upthagrove/README.md

 - 🔭 I just started a Software Development Apprenticeship Program
 - 🌱 I’m currently learning HTML, CSS, JavaScript, & React
+- ✨ I'm currently working on a #100DaysOfCode project to reinforce what I'm learning in my apprenticeship
 - 👯 I’m looking to connect with other tech professionals new to coding
 - 🥅 2022 Goals: Master the basics of JS & React so I can start tackling higher level OOP languages like Python & C++
 - ⚡ Fun fact: I'm obsessed with music, particular punk & jazz